wordslab-org/wordslab-notebooks/README.md

 You can take advantage of the next 8 minutes of installation time to read a description of all the actions executed on your computer below :-).

-WARNING: this local AI development environment is meant to be used **at home, on a computer not accessible from the internet**
+WARNING: this local AI development environment is meant to be used **at home, on a computer which is not accessible from the internet**
-- ease of use was prioritized for this specific context
+- ease of use was prioritized for a single user in a safe environment
 - **no access control or security measures** are implemented
 - this virtual machine is not safe to use on a shared computer or in the cloud
-- anybody can start the virtual machine with one click
+- anybody can start the virtual machine without any authentication
-- they have **root access to the virtual machine and all its contents
+- they have **root access** to the virtual machine and all its contents
-- the tools inside the virtual machine also run as root and have full acces to all your data
+- the tools inside the virtual machine also run as root and have full access to all your data

 The installation script will execute the following steps in order: